-Upon termination of employment, members may retain the balance in their combined contribution account or transfer it to (locked-in) registered retirement savings plans or to another registered pension plan that will accept the transfer.
+Upon termination of employment, members may retain the balance in their combined contribution account or transfer it to a locked-in retirement account or to another registered pension plan that will accept the transfer.

-Members may transfer pension entitlements from other registered pension plans to a voluntary account in the University of Victoria Combination Pension Plan.
+Active members may transfer pension entitlements from other registered pension plans into a voluntary account in the Plan.